 This demonstrates that influencer marketing is not as simple as engaging people with influence.
 Influencer marketing tends to focus solely on connectors.
 This is a flawed approach as you should also seek to engage mavens and salesmen so as not to put all your eggs in a one basket.
 This will increase the chance that more than one type of agent engages with your campaign.
 There is, however, a lot of luck involved in triggering an availability cascade and so there can be no guarantees of success.

-Social media is often cited as a means to generate a social buzz around a brand.
+Social media is a means to generate a social buzz around a brand.
 Certainly brands can use social media to allow people to share ideas or experiences with ease.
 However, research estimates that only 7% of word-of-mouth is online.

 As a result off-line word-of-mouth and other peer-to-peer influence (e.g. non-verbal behaviour, traditions and social norms) is much more important for real-world sales or behaviour.